renatompf/password-manager/README.md

 ## Description:
 This is the backend application of a password-manager when you are able to manage not only all your passwords and also notes.
-You can also generate your own random password if you want.
+You can also generate your own random password if you want and check the strength of a password.

+**ALL YOUR PASSWORDS AND NOTES ARE ENCRYPTED BEFORE BEING STORED IN THE DATABASE, NOT ONLY TO GUARANTEE THE SECURITY OF IT BUT ALL TO ENSURE THE PRIVACY OF THE USER**

 This project was made in [JAVA 17](https://www.java.com/en/), using [Spring Security](https://spring.io/projects/spring-security) to manage the security and [Spring Data JPA](https://spring.io/projects/spring-data-jpa) and [PostgreSQL](https://www.postgresql.org/) to handle all the data.

 ## How to run it: